krawaller/krawaller.github.io/_source/files/posts/metalsmithtagplugin.md

 };
 ```

-## Consuming the plugin
+### Consuming the plugin

-First off, individual blog posts will print out the individual tags by simply reading from the YAML `tags` array:
+First off, individual blog posts will print out their tags by simply reading from the YAML `tags` array.
+All YAML data are available as local variables:

 ```html
 <div class="tags">